 Resident Evil 2 has everything: romance, intrigue, action and horror.
 It’s not just one of the best horror games on PS4, it’s one of the best games on PS4 full stop.

-The Evil Within 2, just like its predecessor, is an action-packed example of the survival horror genre that shouldn’t be missed.
+The Evil Within 2, just like its predecessor, is one of the best action-packed examples of survival horror games that shouldn’t be missed.

 Playing as ex-police detective Sebastian Castellanos, you’ll find yourself questioning reality as you move from one harrowing situation to the next, forced to face off against a bevy of grotesque creatures.
 Whilst you’re fairly well-armed and quite capable of instantly dispatching some foes if you can creep up on them though, The Evil Within 2 can still pile on the scares when it wants to.